ghoulmann/cs-curriculum/year_4.rst

 * Independently maintain a well-documented and clearly licensed code repository using a revision system
 * Identify characteristics of advanced data structures (b-trees, fibanachi heaps, etc)
 * Create elementary graph algorithms

+.. [*] “Qualifications” means that participating students cannot merely be offered a token course leading to nothing of value.